404FoundingFather/wolfram-sim-ehammond/memory-bank/03-systemPatterns.md

 ## Security Considerations
 *   **Authentication/Authorization:** N/A for MVP.
 The application is designed to be run locally or in a trusted environment.
 No user accounts or specific access controls are implemented.
-*   **Data Protection:** Simulation data is transient and managed in memory by the backend for MVP.
-No sensitive data is stored persistently.
+*   **Data Protection:** Simulation data is transient and managed in memory by the backend for MVP for active simulations.
+Saved hypergraph files (e.g., JSON) are stored on the file system as per user actions.
+File system permissions will govern access to these saved files.
+The application will need appropriate rights to read/write files in user-designated or application-specific locations for predefined examples.
 Communication via gRPC is structured but not encrypted by default (gRPC-Web typically runs over HTTPS, providing transport layer security).
 *   **Input Validation:** Basic validation of gRPC request parameters (e.g., step counts) will be performed by the backend.
+For loaded hypergraph files, the backend should perform validation (e.g., checking for malformed JSON, consistency of the data structure) to prevent errors or crashes and provide appropriate error feedback to the user.
 The primary concern for MVP is stability rather than defending against malicious inputs.
 *   **Other Security Measures:** For MVP, focus is on functional correctness.
 Standard secure coding practices will be followed (e.g., avoiding obvious panics in Rust, proper error handling).

 ## Scalability Considerations